learnershuvam/devstack-in-virtualbox/README.md

    ![alt tag](https://github.com/shuvamkumarsk1/devstack-in-virtualbox/blob/master/Configuration.png)

 Now start the VM.
 Let it load.
 Use the following PC credentials:

 **username: openstack**

 **password: openstack**

+My Adapter 1 ip - **10.0.2.15**
+My Adapter 2 ip - **192.168.56.114** This May change depending on Your DHCP present in Files -> Host-Manager.
+Change the dashboard accordingly.

 This may not work properly if you get any other IP than 10.0.2.15.
 From your PC/Laptop's browser you should access the following website: **http://192.168.56.114/dashboard**